By Marie L. McLaughlin

-She laid down the pipe on the ground and at once became a buffalo cow.
-The cow pawed the ground, stuck her tail straight out behind her and then lifted the pipe from the ground again in her hoofs; immediately she became a young woman again.
+She laid down the pipe on the ground and became a buffalo cow.
+The cow pawed the ground, stuck her tail straight out behind her, and then lifted the pipe from the ground again in her hoofs; immediately, she became a young woman again.

 “I am come to give you this gift,” she said.
 “It is the peace pipe.
 Hereafter all treaties and ceremonies shall be performed after smoking it.
 It shall bring peaceful thoughts into your minds.
 You shall offer it to the Great Mystery and to mother earth.”